 The Keynes building is on the main site.
 It is very close to the main college facilities such as the canteen and bar.
 This building has 93 (en-suite) rooms, most of which are reserved for first-year students.
 Some rooms have views over Chetwynd Court.
 The building is equipped with newly refurbished kitchens.

 Webb’s Court is also on the main site, adjacent to the Keynes building.
 The Court is composed of four separate staircases, with a total of 37 (non-en suite) rooms.
 The staircases are opposite the college Library and close to the laundry, bike shed and gym.
-Normally these rooms would be occupied by continuing students, but for 2021-22 roughly two-thirds of the rooms will be allocated to first-year students, with the rest going to continuing students.
-Most rooms will have access to small gyp rooms, but some rooms will not; where a room lacks access to a gyp or kitchen, it will be equipped with a fridge and kettle.
+Normally these rooms would be occupied by continuing students, but for 2022-23 roughly one-third of the rooms will be allocated to first-year students, with the rest going to continuing students.
+All rooms have access to small gyp rooms and shared bathroom facilities.

 Around halfway through the academic year, students choose their rooms for the following year.
 First-year students are put in a list according to a random ballot.
 This is the order in which they choose their rooms.
 The list is then reversed for the next year, so if you get a low ballot position for choosing your second-year room, you will have a very high position for your third year.
 Third years always choose before second years.
 Groups of friends can enter the ballot together so that they choose rooms at the same time (helping you to find rooms near one another).